 When sanitising volatile media, the specified time to wait following the removal of power is based on applying a safety factor to the time recommended by research into preventing the recovery of data.
-If read back cannot be achieved following the overwriting of volatile media, or data persists, it will need to be destroyed.
+In addition to the removal of power, SECRET and TOP SECRET volatile media should be overwritten at least once in its entirety with a random pattern followed by a read back for verification.